-Major Bloom shall not engage in the retail sale of marijuana Monday through Saturday during the hours of 11:00 p.m. to 8:00 a.m.
+Major Bloom's product Delivery-only Retailer operation shall not be open to the public.
+Please note that Major Bloom also intends to operate a Marijuana Storefront Retailer at this location.
+The Retailer shall not engage in the retail sale of marijuana Monday through Saturday during the hours of 11:00 p.m. to 8:00 a.m.
 In addition, Company shall not engage in such sales before 10 a.m. on Sundays.
 Company's intended hours of operation are as follows: